-Whether traveling downtown under the shade of the green's elms or to the heights of East Rock Park for a sunset, New Haven is celebrated for its bikeability.
-Not only do most major roads offer safe bike lanes, scenic trails connect the District campus to the city's picturesque parks.
+Whether traveling downtown under the shade of the green's elms, or to the heights of East Rock Park for a sunset, New Haven is celebrated for its bikeability.
+Not only do most major roads offer safe bike lanes, scenic trails connect the District Innovation Campus to the city's picturesque parks.

 The food-capital of Connecticut, New Haven has the most Zagat-rated restaurants in New England outside of Boston.
 Known for its culinary class, the country's best (a)pizza, and as the birthplace of the hamburger, the Elm City attracts foodies and culinary artists from all over.

-Ivies, top state schools, and prestigious private universities such as Yale, the University of Connecticut, Central Connecticut, Quinnipiac, and Wesleyan are all in our backyard.
+Ivies, top state schools, and prestigious private universities such as Yale, the University of Connecticut, Central Connecticut, Quinnipiac and Wesleyan are all in our backyard.
 District has access to the best and brightest talent coming to Connecticut to study.
-Our campus will help attract and retain your talent.
+Our innovation campus will help attract and retain your talent.